 Known as the largest market in Jerusalem, or “shuk”, Machane Yehuda is an extensive marketplace and most certainly worth visiting.
 Here you will find fresh, local produce that is always in season.
 In fact, you can always tell which fruit or vegetable is in season based on the bright colors dotting the vendor’s stalls throughout the alleyways.
-You can also find every spice, fresh or dried, along with fresh cheese, honey, meat, halva and baked goods.
-Follow your nose, and your senses and be sure to sample these many delicious bites.
+You can also find every spice, fresh or dried, along with fresh cheese, honey, meat, halva, and baked goods.
+Follow your nose and eyes and be sure to sample these many delicious bites.
 With over 250 vendors, you will not leave hungry or empty handed!

-Machane Yehuda is certainly worth visiting in the evening as well to see the shuk transform from daytime market to nightlife hotspot with many bars and restaurants.
-Also check out the urban artwork initiative, which is showcased on the metal shutter doors of the market.
-This was a project sponsored by the city than invited local artists to display their work.
-Be sure to check it as a great after-hours activity.
+Machane Yehuda is certainly worth visiting in the evening as well, when the shuk transforms from daytime market to nightlife hotspot with many bars and restaurants.
+Also check out the urban artwork initiative, which is showcased on the metal shutter doors of the market, making a stroll through the market after-hours a great activity.
+This was a project sponsored by the city that invited local artists to display their work for the public.

 Open daily at 8:00 am, except for Saturdays

-For a very different experience, while shopping in Jerusalem, located just outside the Jaffa Gate of the Old City, you will find yourself in the Mamilla open-air mall.
+For a very different shopping experience in Jerusalem, head to the Mamilla open-air mall, located just outside the Jaffa Gate of the Old City.
 This pedestrian promenade offers upscale shopping, as well as some delicious cafes and restaurants.
 This stunning mall combines new architecture and development while maintaining some of its ancient facades.
 Keep an eye out for art installations which rotate frequently and can be seen throughout the walkway.
 Here you will find several chain stores as well as smaller boutiques.

 Open every day but Saturday from 9:30 am, located on Mamilla Street 8, Jerusalem.